gunjandatta/gunjandatta.github.io/pages/topics/webparts-modern.md

 ### Starter WebParts

-The base and list [Classic Webpart](./webparts-classic.md) types have been upgraded to SPFx.
+The `Base` and `List` [Classic Webpart](./webparts-classic.md) types have been upgraded to SPFx.
+A new `List Form` webpart has been created for creating custom modern list forms.

 #### Base